opensemanticworld/rapsql/README.md

     "querystring": "SELECT * FROM cypher('countries', $$ MATCH (e) RETURN properties(e) $$) AS (properties agtype) LIMIT 100;"
 }
 ~~~
 This user defined function works for multiple rows of just one attribute (column) yet.
-I'm currently working on building multiple attributes by given agtypes to get a richer json response object.
+I'm currently working on building multiple attributes by given agtypes to get a richer JSON response object.

 ### Further Development ###
 The goal of this project is to evaluate drop-in replacements of graph databases with Postgres.

-Progress of custum- features can be found in [./dev*](https://github.com/OpenSemanticLab/rapsql/tree/main/dev).
+Progress of custum rapsql features can be found in [./dev*](https://github.com/OpenSemanticLab/rapsql/tree/main/dev).

 1. Function for JSON return by a dyanamic_string query as Remote Procedure Call (in work)
 2. Research and implementation of a transpiler module for SPARQL to Cypher (to do)